 Answering the above questions leads us to discuss how your system will be administered:- how will new users be granted access?
 Who manages and authorises this?
 What degree of automation is expected here?
+Do we need to use open source standards like Identity Server, OpenID, OAuth 2.0, or perhaps what is available with your Cloud Service.
 Are there Government or legislative requirements which have to be adhered to?
 Are we talking just Australia or do we have to keep in mind requirements of other countries as well?

 Working on secure systems usually requires our team to sign non-disclosure agreements.
 We are happy to discuss any such requirements with you.